andrewcooke/choochoo/docs/impulse.md

 The cynic in me suspects that part of the reason this works so well is that people are difficult to experiment on reliably.
-I'll discuss this further below when looking at parameter estimation.
+I'll discuss this below when looking at parameter estimation.

 ## Survey